-It is strongly recommended that digital features be submitted through the Adis submission system (Editorial Manager) alongside the submitted manuscript.
-They can also be emailed directly to Adis at the time of manuscript submission (see contact).
+Digital features should be submitted through the Adis submission system (Editorial Manager) alongside the submitted manuscript.
+They can also be emailed directly to Adis at the time of manuscript submission.
 For features submitted before final acceptance, there are no additional fees.

-Features can however be submitted after article acceptance/publication by emailing them directly to Adis (see contact).
-A fee is applicable for retrospectively submitted digital features (submitted after final acceptance) to cover the extra round of peer review and processing (see Are there fees for hosting digital features?).
+Features can, however, be submitted after article acceptance/publication by emailing them directly to Adis (see contact).
+A fee is applicable for retrospectively submitted digital features (submitted after final acceptance) to cover the extra round of peer review and processing (see "Are there fees for hosting digital features?").
 It is recommended that retrospective features be submitted within one year of the original publication.